SuperVK/sparse-image-repr-bep/bep.typ

  f approx sum c_i e^(-||x-y_i||^2_A).
 $<gaussian-splatting>

-This representation is already used for various applications such as superresolution (source), high-fps rendering, and data compression.
+This representation is already used for various applications such as superresolution, high-fps rendering, and data compression @zhang2025image.
 Our goal is to create a sparse representation that holds geometric information, such that we can use it as image tokenization for transformer models.

 To retain geometric information as well as possible, we will use Lie groups to position the Gaussians.
 The representation will then look similar to
 $
  f approx sum c_i (g_i act e^(-||x||^2)).
 $<gaussian-lie-splatting>
-We can see that @eq:gaussian-lie-splatting is equivalent to @eq:gaussian-splatting in terms of the goal it achieves, but the way we represent the parameters is key to retaining geometric information in the transformer.
+We can see that @eq:gaussian-lie-splatting is equivalent to @eq:gaussian-splatting in terms of the goal it achieves, as we will see in @lie-groups.
+However, this way we represent the parameters is key to retaining geometric information in the transformer.

 // We will spawn $n$ initial Gaussians, each of which will represent one token, and each token will have $p$ (tbd) parameters that describe the color values of the Gaussian layers and the geometric properties such as location, rotation, and scale.